backengineering/msrexec/README.md

 ***The SYSCALL instruction does not save the stack pointer (RSP).*** If the OS system-call handler will change the stack pointer, it is the responsibility of software to save the previous value of the stack pointer.
 This might be done prior to executing SYSCALL, with software restoring the stack pointer with the instruction following SYSCALL (which will be executed after SYSRET).
 Alternatively, the OS system-call handler may save the stack pointer and restore it before executing SYSRET.

-# ROP - Return-oriented programming
+# ROP - Return-Oriented Programming

 ROP or return-oriented programming, is a technique where an attacker gains control of the call stack to hijack program control flow and then executes carefully chosen machine instruction sequences that are already present in the machine's memory, called "gadgets".
 Note: ***"The SYSCALL instruction does not save the stack pointer (RSP)"***.
 This allows for an attacker to setup the stack with addresses of ROP gadgets are specific values.
 In this situation SMEP and SMAP are two cpu protections which prevent an attacker from setting IA32_LSTAR to a user controlled page.